Message Analyzer Tutorial

 Microsoft-Windows-NDIS-PacketCapture provider — an ETW-instrumented provider that has remote capabilities along with special NDIS stack and Hyper-V-Switch extension layer filtering, adapter configurations, packet traversal path directivity, and other filters and specifiers that you can configure.

-Note The Windows-NDIS-PacketCapture provider with remote capabilities is used on the Windows 8.1 and Windows Server 2012 R2 operating systems only, as described in Default Trace Scenarios.
+The Microsoft-Windows-NDIS-PacketCapture provider with remote capabilities is used on the Windows 8.1, Windows Server 2012 R2, and Windows 10 operating system only, as described in Built-In Trace Scenarios.

-To learn more about capturing messages from one or more remote hosts and configuring the Microsoft-Windows-NDIS-PacketCapture provider, see Capturing Data Remotely.
+To learn more about capturing messages from one or more remote hosts and configuring the Microsoft-Windows-NDIS-PacketCapture provider, see Configuring a Remote Capture.

 System ETW providers — write events for various components on your system that have been instrumented as ETW event providers.
-This includes ETW providers that use managed object format (MOF) schemas to define their events, as described in MOF-Based ETW Providers.
-It can also include Windows WPP-generated events that are generated by software components, as described in Processing WPP-Generated Events.
+This includes ETW providers that define their events with the use of the following:

-System Network adapter filters and logically ANDed Fast Filter group settings — the configuration is accessible from the Provider tab of the Advanced Settings – Microsoft-PEF-NDIS-PacketCapture dialog for Local Network Interfaces Trace Scenarios, as described in Using the Advanced Settings - Microsoft-PEF-NDIS-PacketCapture Dialog.
+System Network adapter filters and logically ANDed Fast Filter group settings — the configuration is accessible from the Provider tab of the Advanced Settings – Microsoft-PEF-NDIS-PacketCapture dialog for Local Network Interfaces Trace Scenarios, as described in the Microsoft-PEF-NDIS-PacketCapture Provider section and in Using the Advanced Settings - Microsoft-PEF-NDIS-PacketCapture Dialog.

-NDIS stack filters, extension layer filter settings for Hyper-V-Switches that service virtual machines (VMs); and Direction (packet traversal), EtherType, IP Protocol Number, MAC Address, and IP Address filter settings — the configuration is accessible from the Provider tab of the Advanced Settings – Microsoft-Windows-NDIS-PacketCapture dialog for the Local Network Interfaces Trace Scenario, as described in Using the Advanced Settings - Microsoft-Windows-NDIS-PacketCapture Dialog.
+Advanced filters — includes settings for NDIS stack filters; extension layer filters for Hyper-V-Switches that service virtual machines (VMs); and Direction (packet traversal), EtherType, IP Protocol Number, MAC Address, and IP Address filter settings.
+The configuration is accessible from the Provider tab of the Advanced Settings – Microsoft-Windows-NDIS-PacketCapture dialog for the Local Network Interfaces Trace Scenario, as described in the Microsoft-Windows-NDIS-PacketCapture Provider section and in Using the Advanced Settings - Microsoft-Windows-NDIS-PacketCapture Dialog.

 To learn more about configuring a Live Trace Session, see Capturing Message Data.